code42/incydr_python/docs/logging.md

 ### Disable logging to stderr

-To disable logging to stderr, you can:
+To disable logging to stderr, you can do any of the following:

 - Set `INCYDR_LOG_STDERR=false` in your environment
 - Initialize client with `log_stderr` argument set to False: `client = incydr.Client(log_stderr=False)`